 The Cure Starts Now is truly a grass-roots effort and your participation helps further our mission of finding the homerun cure for cancer.

-The Texas - Austin/Round Rock Chapter of The Cure Starts Now, or Team Brock, was started by James & Melissa Fleming in honor of their son, Brock Fleming, and also honors Katelyn Chatron and Claire Hernandez.
+The Texas - Austin/Round Rock Chapter of The Cure Starts Now, or Team Brock, was started by James & Melissa Fleming in honor of their son, Brock Fleming, and also honors Katelyn Chatron, and Alexis Reinders.

 Brock was a super adorable active 7-year-old.
 He loved swimming, soccer, and building Legos.
 His favorite subject was math, and he was the sweetest little Boy Scout you would ever meet.
 He also loved being a brother to his older sister, Jenna.